 Dr. Alfredo L. Rovira, founder of Estudio Rovira, has served for more than 20 years as Managing Partner of Brons & Salas, one of the most distinguished law firms in Buenos Aires.
 He was Senior Partner and Co-Chair of the Corporate Department for more than 30 years and founded and Chaired the Arbitration Group for more than 10 years.

 Dr. Rovira has also dedicated time of his practice to his academic endeavors.
-He served as part-time professor in Business Laws at the School of Law and at the School of Economic Sciences, both of the University of Buenos Aires, as well as teaching as visiting professor at other public and private universities in Argentina and Uruguay.
+He has served as part-time professor in Business Laws at the School of Law and at the School of Economic Sciences, both of the University of Buenos Aires, as well as teaching as visiting professor at other public and private universities in Argentina and Uruguay.

 In recognition of his varied and extensive academic activity, Dr. Rovira was appointed Member of the Business Law Institute of the National Law Academy (Academia Nacional de Derecho y Ciencias Sociales) and Correspondent Member of the Business Law Institute of the School of Law of Universidad de la República, Montevideo, Uruguay.

 Dr. Rovira received his LL.B. in 1967 from the University of Buenos Aires and graduated as Doctor of Juridical Science (S.J.D.) from the School of Law of the University of Buenos Aires (Cum Laude) in 2003.
 His thesis on Shareholders Agreements was nominated to the “Premio Facultad” (School of Law Award) of the University of Buenos Aires.